 Be prepared to take advantage of the Paycheck Protection Program with these documents.
-Before submitting your application online, please reference the checklist below to make sure you have all of the necessary documents ready.

 The Springfield-Greene County Health Department provides extensive local updates on the coronavirus outbreak on its website.
 The site offers guidance for dealing with the pandemic for specific groups including employers, employees, parents, and various business types.